 Then a 2nd pass: 2900m.
 Less snow, but greater view.

 We arrive in Silverton.
 Formerly also a famous mining town, now known as the town with the worst historic house replicas in the region.
 Mostly pure kitsch.
-At this time of the year a very quite place.
+At this time of the year a very quiet place.

 On to Ouray.
 Now on the famous Million Dollar Highway.